ornladios/ADIOS2/docs/user_guide/source/components/operator.rst

 ADIOS2 enables the use of third-party libraries to execute these tasks.

 Operators can be attached onto a variable in two modes: private or shared.
-In most situations, it is recommended to add an operator as a private one, which means it is owned by a certain Variable.
-A simple example is as follows.
+In most situations, it is recommended to add an operator as a private one, which means it is owned by a certain variable.
+A simple example code is as follows.

 .. code-block:: c++